MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/utilities/resolveoptions.md

 # Resolve Options

 Resolve options are options to be used for resolution.
-If it is an optional argument to a method, it is safe to leave it null.
-Default resolve options would just be created and used instead.
+If it is an optional argument to a method, it is safe to leave it null because default resolve options would just be created and used instead.

 ```
 public class ResolveOptions